Rubrex/dev-sparkle/README.md

 ## Dev Sparkle Features and functionality

-Dev Sparkle is an online paid educational platform and it has got few features below.
+Dev Sparkle is an online educational platform and it has got few features below.

 1. Dark Mode
 2. Freedom to choose your desired course